- 27 Jan 2025

 - Select a Relationship in the Custom Relationships Management table.
 From the Actions menu, select Duplicate.

-To delete a Relationship:
+To delete a relationship:

 - Do one of the following:

-- Select a Relationship in the Custom Relationships Management table.
+- Select a relationship in the Custom Relationships Management table.
 From the Actions menu, select Delete.

-- The Relationship is deleted and no longer available.
+- The relationship is deleted and no longer available.